swaptacular/swpt_accounts/protocol.rst

   straightforward way to achieve this is not to remove accounts on the same day on which they have been created.

+.. [#purge-delay] The delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).

 .. [#zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest) on newly created accounts MUST be zero.